-Mapping Q: 2022 features artwork by LGBTQIA+ youth from across the state of Arizona.
+Mapping Q: Still Here / Still Queer features artwork by LGBTQIA+ youth from across the state of Arizona.
 The works in this exhibition reflect the struggles and creative resilience of LGBTQIA+ youth artists, who skillfully communicate what it means to identify as LGBTQIA+ today.
 This gallery also showcases work from Mapping Q: 2020, which – due to the COVID-19 pandemic – could only be hosted online.
-For the first time in Mapping Q history, this exhibition reflects the energy, stories, ideas and experiences of LGBTQIA+ youth over the span of two years.
+For the first time in the history of the Mapping Q program, this exhibition reflects the energy, stories, ideas and experiences of LGBTQIA+ youth over the span of two years.

-In an effort to connect youth with positive representations of themselves, we expanded Mapping Q to include three practicing LGBTQ-identified artists in 2022.
+In an effort to connect youth with positive representations of themselves, we expanded the Mapping Q program to include three practicing LGBTQ-identified artists in 2022.
 Each led a virtual workshop with youth participants, sharing why they celebrate being “amateurs” and how they use art to find comfort, as well as some of their art-making techniques.
-The teaching artists – Lex Gjurasic, Lucas Disalvo and Anaysa Stark – were also invited to submit work for this exhibition, making this the first intergenerational Mapping Q.
+The teaching artists – Lex Gjurasic, Lucas Disalvo and Anaysa Stark – were also invited to submit work, making this the first intergenerational Mapping Q exhibition.

 University of Arizona Museum of Art & Archive of Visual Arts